Evan43789596/redis-manager/README.md

 `Third Step`: deploy project

-run maven command : mvn clean package you will found war in 'target/redis-admin.war' move war to '../tomcat/wabapps/.' and start tomcat
+run maven command : mvn clean package you will found war in 'target/redis-manager.war' move war to '../tomcat/wabapps/.' and start tomcat

-`Last Step`: visit redis-admin
+`Last Step`: visit redis-manager

-open your brower and visit: http://localhost:8080/redis-admin/redis
+open your brower and visit: http://localhost:8080/redis-manager/redis

 then, enter username and password what you set in file 'application.properties'